Last Updated on

 If you are considering not carrying money in order to stay away from any sort of robbery in Bogota, well, trust me that would be a bad call.
 Yes, you should stay away from being the victim of any type of crime in Bogota, but not carrying cash, that would just backfire you.
 The economy of Colombia is very much cash-oriented.
 Most of the vendors and shops do not accept digital payment, especially in the towns and villages.
 So, it is a good practice to have enough money while on your Bogota day trips to lesser-known places.

 Avoid Taking Taxi at Night when you visit Bogota

-Taking a taxi during the day time is completely safe when you visit Bogota, Columbia.
+Taking a taxi during the day time is completely safe in Colombia.
 But when it comes to doing the same thing at night, it’s harder to say it is safe.
-Hence, it is important to make sure while visiting Bogota, Columbia, to avoid taking roadside taxis during the night.
+Hence, it is important to make sure while visiting Bogota, Colombia, to avoid taking roadside taxis during the night.
 However, if you really want to go somewhere (bar, hotel or restaurant), then consider booking a taxi from a taxi app.
 In that case, you will have at least someone to raise a complaint to if you end-up in any sort of taxi trouble.

 Do Not Consider Uber For Your Taxi Bookings

 Another not-to-do thing in Bogota related to taxis is that they never rely on Uber.
 You must be wondering why not to use Uber in Bogota despite the fact that it is one of the world’s most popular taxi companies, right?
 Well, it is because Uber is not a registered taxi service in Colombia.
 But, people still use it.
 Well, you can also use it, but I would recommend you not to completely rely on it.
 And if you do not want to use it, ask the hotel staff to assist you.

 Don’t Have This Misconceptions That Every Coffee In Bogota Tastes Great